sindresorhus/ky/readme.md

 #### Modifying FormData in hooks

-If you need to modify FormData in a `beforeRequest` hook (for example, to transform field names), create a new `Request` from scratch instead of copying the original request:
+If you need to modify FormData in a `beforeRequest` hook (for example, to transform field names), delete the `Content-Type` header before creating a new `Request`:

 ```js
 import ky from 'ky';